2 Babylon/Mesopotamia

 70

-2: Method of the Mean It is easily checked (Exercise 11) that any sequence defined by the recurrence
+2: Method of the Mean It may be checked (Exercise 11) that any sequence defined by the recurrence

 relation a